 From the Depths is an anarcho-punk band from North Carolina connected to CrimethInc.
 Ex-Workers’ Collective and featuring former members of bands Catharsis, Requiem, Auryn, and Network of Terror.
 I’ve conducted this interview shortly after they released their first album “Germinate” in February 2009.
-Geoff is no longer a member of the band because of his totally asshole dangerous and sexist behavior, although I’m posting the interview in its entirety featuring Geoff’s answers too.
+Geoff is no longer a member of the band because of his dangerous and totally inappropriate behavior, although I’m posting the interview in its entirety featuring Geoff’s answers too.

 Let’s start with an introduction to your band.
 Who are you and why form the band?
 What other bands have you played in and how did they influence the music you are currently playing?

 Brian: Steve and I had already been playing together in Requiem, before, and Neal and Monica and I all live together and basically do everything together, so we all wanted to try playing music as a group too.
 Drummers are always the problem, but once we met Geoff, it was easy to get started.
 As for how our previous bands influence the band we are in now… I’m not sure.
 All of us besides Monica have been in a lot of bands, and that experience certainly shapes the way we do things in this band.
 But every band is a combination of the people who make it up, and so this one is different from any of the other bands we’ve been in.
 For me, this is definitely the most solid group of people I’ve played music with in a long time, in terms of everyone being equally involved in the band and invested in our goals.

 You released a debut album called “Germinate,” which is available on the internet.
 What do you think of the internet as a means of communicating between punx, and of mp3 sharing, etc.?
 And what are some of the themes of the record?